Pythonwolf7734/Reggin/README.md

 ## How to run:
 -Download Repo
 -`pip3 install -r requirements.txt`
--Insert your code in the main file `reggin.py`
+-Insert your token in the main file `reggin.py`
 -`python3 reggin.py`

 ## Important note: